ISTAO: History

 Since the very first period of activity of the school, Fuà and his colleagues underlined the need of a professional preparation over the academic one.

 During the '70s the base of the society is widened through the opening to the '’ founder members'’, the institutions and companies willing to contribute to the financial funding of the Institute, aside of the '’ordinary members'’ category, responsible of ensuring the scientific validity of School's initiatives.
 This structure is still on nowadays and it allowed ISTAO to host precious contributions in research and teaching activities by Italian and international professionals and experts.

 In 1997 Fuà ceases the role of President (remaining as Honorary President until the death in 2000).
 First President after Fuà is Sabino Cassese, then Paolo Pettenati from 2000 to 2008, supported by vice-President Valeriano Balloni since 2004.
 The three-year period from 2008 to 2011 is represented by Adolfo Guzzini, one of the outstanding figure of Marche industry network, supported once more by Valeriano Balloni.

-Starting from the academic year 2011–2012, the President is Andrea Merloni, President of Indesit Company, supported by Professor Gianluca Gregori, dean of the Faculty of Economics at Università Politecnica delle Marche.
+Starting from the academic year 2011–2012, the President is Andrea Merloni, President of Indesit, supported by Professor Gianluca Gregori, dean of the Faculty of Economics at Polytechnic University of the Marches.